battan40/fit-for-life/README.md

 * Create a dashboard that displays information easily for the user on the DOM
 * Utilize testing suite to verify security of class build out using `TDD`
 * Manipulate and clean up the organization of the data files before they are displayed on the `DOM`

+## Overview

+* This project was a little bit of a trojan horse.
+We thought we were getting to build an app and its purpose was to teach data manipulation.
+Robust testing should allow for errorless class to class interaction and subsequently easier code to write when finally manipulating the `DOM`.